lisethe-coder/javascript-examples/README.md

 # javascript-Exercices
-This repo contains a serie of different tasks that I am laerning about javaScript every day.
+This repo contains a serie of different tasks that demostrate my skills of what I am laerning in javaScript every day.